 - Volunteer spotters are recommended when using free weights.

-- FULL T-shirts are required at all times.
-T-shirts must cover the entire back, torso, and shoulders.
+- Shirts must be worn and cover the entire back, torso, and shoulders.

 - Sports bras, bathing suit tops, halter-tops, etc. are not acceptable.

 - No street shoes – only clean and dry athletic-type shoes are allowed in the Fitness Center (no sandals or flip-flops).

 - No food or open beverages are permitted.

 - Only bottled drinks in plastic containers with screw on lids are permitted.

 - Be considerate by allowing others to work in between your multiple sets or repetitions.